adi105/WebHelperRocket/README.md

 * Easter Eggs!

 # Instructions to run
+This program runs using Rust.
+Please refer to Rust's [install page](https://www.rust-lang.org/tools/install) for instructions on how to install Rust.
 **Since this project runs on the Rust Rocket framework, it requires one to be running Rust Nightly.** This can be done by executing `rustup default nightly`.
-This will update your nightly version, then set that as default.
+This will update your nightly version, then set that as default. </br>
 To run this web app, simply type in `cargo run` while in the app directory.
 It will download dependencies, and once finished, it will launch and instruct you to access `localhost:8000`.
 Navigate to `localhost:8000` in your preferred web browser to see the web app.
 Please reference this instruction sheet for usage directions until the instructions are implemented within the web app. **This app assumes a valid internet connection exists.** Many features utilize web pages and web scraping to return content, and the program will throw a panic if no internet access is present if it is trying to use internet access.